 4. System Runs Continuously Without Ever Shutting Off

 It usually occurs when the thermostat has been set to a temperature higher than the actual temperature in the home, resulting in the system running constantly.
 If the system is left like this for an extended time, it can lead to excessive strain on the HVAC unit and higher energy costs.
 You’ll want to test each of the two sensors on either side of the thermostat.
 If any of these tests fail, then it’s likely that you will need to replace the thermostat.

 If none of these solves the problem, it could indicate that a more serious issue is at hand.
-In this case, it is best to contact a professional HVAC technician who can inspect your system and diagnose the source of the problem before attempting any repairs.
+In this case, it is best to contact the professional HVAC technicians at Legacy Heating & Cooling who can inspect your system and diagnose the source of the problem before attempting any repairs.

-Knowing when to fix the problem or call an HVAC technician can save time and money by preventing further issues from occurring in your home.
+Knowing when to fix the problem or call Legacy Heating will save time and money by preventing further issues from occurring in your home.
 A basic understanding of thermostat troubleshooting will prove helpful.
 Finally, having a professional inspect your equipment regularly will help ensure that your thermostat stays in working order and functions as it should.

-Are you looking for an HVAC maintenance and repair service?
+Are you looking for an HVAC maintenance and repair service in Calgary and Edmonton?
 Check out Legacy Heating!
 We service any brand or model of HVAC unit.
 Each of our furnace repair specialists has the necessary training and experience to solve any issue you’re having.
 Contact us today!

 HVAC Brands We're Proud to Carry